hyperledger/identus-docs/documentation/tutorials/connections/connection.md

 1. Receive the OOB invitation (`InvitationReceived` state)
 2. Accept the invitation (connection is created in `ConnectionRequestPending` state)
-3. Send the connection request via the DIDComm Agent (connection achieves `ConnectionRequestSent` state)
+3. Send the connection request via DIDComm (connection achieves `ConnectionRequestSent` state)
 4. Receive the connection response (connection achieves `ConnectionResponseReceived` state)

 The **Invitee**'s state transitions are represented by the following Mermaid diagram: